Beefywhale/breakout/README.md

 # Usage
 Documentation <a href="http://beefywhale.tk/breakout/doc/annotated.html">here</a>

-Check the <a href="https://github.com/Beefywhale/breakout/tree/master/breakout">examples/a> Put this in a file named main.cpp and build it with SFML as a dependency.
+Check the <a href="https://github.com/Beefywhale/breakout/tree/master/examples">examples</a> folder for an example main file, then build that with SFML as a dependency.
 You'll need to copy the `font.ttf` to where you built the executable.